Kevin Huerter hits late 3-pointer, Kings beat Jazz 126-125 - WHIZ News

 “You can mistake some of these regular-season games for playoffs just with the energy they bring,” Kings coach Mike Brown said after the game.

 Huerter scored a career-high 30 points to help Sacramento improve to 19-15, with Brown returning after missing the past two games because of COVID-19.
-Domantas Sabonis added 28 points, 11 rebounds and eight assists, and De’Aaron Fox had 24 points and 10 assists.
+Domantas Sabonis had 28 points on 12-for-12 shooting along with 11 rebounds and eight assists, and De’Aaron Fox had 24 points and 10 assists.

 “I feel like he’s been doing that all year,” Sabonis said about Fox.
 “That’s what he does.
 He’s been clutch for us all year.
 He can get any shot that he wants, and he’s been making the right read every time.”